Welcome to The Write Practice Pro, !

 - Navigate to the community workshop.

-- When you’re ready, click “Submit Topic” to post.
+- When you’re ready, click “Submit” to post.

-- Now, go give feedback on at least 3 other stories.
+- Now, check out your three assigned “Matches” and leave feedback on them.
 By the way, here’s a guide to critiquing.